opengeospatial/ogcapi-features/implementations.md

 * http://www.pvretano.com/cubewerx/cubeserv/default/wfs/3.0/foundation
 * http://www.pvretano.com/cubewerx/cubeserv/default/wfs/3.0/usbuildingfootprints

-NOTE: The landing page still uses the classic OGC request forms and has not yet been updated to 3.0.

 Here are some example requests for features using GML v3.2 output.

 * Built up areas around Washington DC: